bbauska/2025-fight/README.md

   <li>You dismantle the throne he’s standing on — one coward at a time.</li>
 </ol>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Stop being scared to fight dirty when the other side is fighting to erase the damn Constitution.
+<p>Stop being scared to fight dirty when the other side is fighting to erase the damn Constitution.<br>

-They are threatening to disappear AMERICANS.
+They are threatening to disappear AMERICANS.<br>

-A M E R I C A N S.
+A M E R I C A N S.</p>

-And your biggest move can’t be another strongly worded email.
+<p>And your biggest move can’t be another strongly worded email.<br>

-We don’t want your urgently fundraising subject lines.
+We don’t want your urgently fundraising subject lines.</p>

-We want backbone.
+<p>We want backbone.<br>

-We want action.
+We want action.<br>

-We want to know you’ll stand up before we’re all ordered to sit down — permanently.
+We want to know you’ll stand up before we’re all ordered to sit down — permanently.<br>

-We are watching.
+We are watching.</p>

-And I don’t just mean your base.
+<p>And I don’t just mean your base.<br>

-I mean millions of us who see exactly what’s happening.
+I mean millions of us who see exactly what’s happening.<br>
 I’ve only got 6,000 followers — but the groups I’m in?
 The networks I touch?
-Over a quarter million.
+Over a quarter million.</p>

-Often when I speak, it echoes.
+<p>Often when I speak, it echoes.<br>

-But when we ALL

-speak, it ROARS with pressure that will cause change.
+But when we ALL speak, it ROARS with pressure that will cause change.<br>

-We need to be deafening.
+We need to be deafening.</p>

-You still have a chance to do something historic.
+<p>You still have a chance to do something historic.<br>

-To be remembered for courage, not caution.
+To be remembered for courage, not caution.<br>

-To go down as the party that didn’t just watch the fall — but fought the hell back with everything they had.
+To go down as the party that didn’t just watch the fall — but fought the hell back with everything they had.</p>

-But the clock is ticking.
+<p>But the clock is ticking.<br>
-And the deportation buses are idling.
+And the deportation buses are idling.</p>